tripolskypetr/node-ollama-agent-swarm/README.md

 npm start
 ```

-The entry point of the backend application is [ConnectionPublicService.ts](src/services/public/ConnectionPublicService.ts)
+The entry point of the backend application is [ConnectionPublicService.ts](src/services/public/ConnectionPublicService.ts).
+The agent swarm with system prompts is placed in the [logic](src/services/logic) folder.
+The ai functions are places in the [tools](src/services/tools) folder